PenguinParadigm/samvera18apis/README.md

 ## Contact Before, During, After the Bootcamp

-If you have questions or concerns leading up to or after the bootcamp, please user our Gitter channel to ask or open an issue on this GitHub repository, particularly with any questions dealing with workshop preparation or any installation issues.
+If you have questions or concerns leading up to or after the bootcamp, please ask in the #taco-workshop channel on the Samvera Slack or open an issue on this GitHub repository, particularly with any questions dealing with workshop preparation or any installation issues.
 This allows multiple workshop leaders to respond as able, and other participants can also learn.
 - Open an issue [here](https://github.com/PenguinParadigm/samvera18apis/issues);
-- Join our Gitter channel for chatting [here](https://gitter.im/samvera18apis/Lobby?utm_source=share-link&utm_medium=link&utm_campaign=share-link).

 Both require that you login or create a free account with GitHub.